Some infinite-dimensional representations of certain Coxeter groups: Introduction

 \section{Introduction}

-Irreducible representations (over $\bC$) of a finite Coxeter group are certainly finite dimensional.
-If $W$ is an affine Weyl group, it is also well known that the irreducible representations are of finite dimension, see \cite{Kato83}.
-However, not much is known for an arbitrary Coxeter system $(W,S)$.
+Let $(W,S)$ be an irreducible Coxeter group of finite rank, i.e., its Coxeter graph is connected and $\lvert S \rvert < \infty$.
+If $W$ is finite, then irreducible representations (over $\mathbb{C}$) of $W$ are certainly finite dimensional.
+If $W$ is an affine Weyl group, then it is also well known that its irreducible representations are of finite dimension (one may refer to \cite{Kato83}, \cite[proof of Prop.\ 5.13]{KL87}, \cite[Prop.\ 1.2]{Xi07} for more details).
+In general, we have the following fact.

-In \cite{Hu21}, we constructed and classified a class of finite dimensional representations of $W$, generalizing the geometric representation.
-Inspired by the construction, in this paper we will construct some irreducible representations of infinite dimension of certain Coxeter groups.
-The main result is the following. \begin{thm} Let $(W,S)$ be an irreducible Coxeter system of finite rank.
-Suppose one of the following is satisfied: \begin{enumerate} \item there are at least two circuits in the Coxeter graph; \item there are at least one circuit in the Coxeter graph and $m_{st} \ge 4$ for some $s,t \in S$ (for arbitrary $s,t \in S$, denote by $m_{st}$ the order of $st$). \end{enumerate} Then $W$ admits infinite dimensional irreducible complex representations. \end{thm}

-In case (1), since the fundamental group of the graph is a non-abelian free group, we will utilize an infinite dimensional irreducible representation of the free group to construct such a representation for $W$, see \S \ref{sec-3}.
-In case (2), we use the universal covering of the Coxeter graph to achieve our goal, see \S \ref{sec-4}.

-In \S \ref{sec-5}, we give another example of infinite dimensional irreducible representation when the Coxeter graph has no circuits.
-With these representations in hand, one might ask whether the following conjecture is true.

-\begin{conj} All irreducible representations of $(W,S)$ are of finite dimension if and only if $W$ is a finite group or an affine Weyl group. \end{conj}
+\begin{theorem} All irreducible complex representations of $W$ are of finite dimension if and only if $W$ is a finite group or an affine Weyl group. \end{theorem}

-If the conjecture holds, it would be a representation-theoretic criterion of a Coxeter system to be finite or affine.
-Besides the total classification of finite and affine Coxeter systems, there has been some other criterions.
-For example, a Coxeter system is of finite or affine type if and only if the bilinear form on the geometric representation is of positive type, see \cite[Ch.2]{Humphreys90}.
-In \cite{Qi07} it is also proved that an infinite Coxeter group is affine if and only if the group algebra has nontrivial center.